davidemarcoli/DoodleVerse/README.md

 ## Running the application

+<strong>IMPORTANT:</strong> You need to have Java 17 installed on your machine!

 The project is a Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.